Our reflections from NAIDOC Week

 Integrating First Nations thinking into our everyday actions

-At a recent cultural workshop, we had the privilege of engaging in a meaningful Q&A session with Josh Devine from First Australians Capital.
+At a cultural workshop, we had the privilege of engaging in a meaningful Q&A session with Josh Devine from First Australians Capital.

 Josh’s insights were profound, focusing on the importance of shaping our lives and decisions around future generations and being custodians of our land.
 He emphasised the ripple effect of our decisions and the significant influence we, both as individuals and as sustainability consultants, have on the projects we undertake.